 The dual-color Vibram Nilgiri is a crampon-ready outsole.
 The angled lugs on the toe and heel area ensure grip on descents and ascents.
 Its aggressive and self-cleaning lugs, which are strategically laid out, give stability and enhance the braking ability of the boots.

-The hard shell design of the outer, which includes a tongue, is accompanied with metal lacing hardware which combines hooks and D-rings for a secure lace-up closure.
+The hard shell design of the outer, which includes a tongue, is accompanied by metal lacing hardware which combines hooks and D-rings for secure lace-up closure.
 It is also reinforced from the toes to the back of the heel for utmost protection.